QzCurious/laravel-project/README.md

 -   Not sure if we should version control compiled css and js files, that is, files in _public/css_ and _public/js_
+-   Why register middlewares to `$routeMiddleware` and then assign to a route?
+Why not just assign middlewares with it's full name?